 (1) The repayment of every loan made under this Division together with all interest and other money incidental to that loan or properly charged against the borrower in respect thereof shall be secured by —

-(a) a first or second mortgage in an approved form to the Commission, of the borrower’s estate and interest in the land on which the house to which the loan relates is erected, or is being erected or is to be erected and in the improvements (if any) already thereon and the improvements (if any) that are to be made thereon with the aid of the loan; and
+(a) a first or second mortgage in an approved form to the Authority, of the borrower’s estate and interest in the land on which the house to which the loan relates is erected, or is being erected or is to be erected and in the improvements (if any) already thereon and the improvements (if any) that are to be made thereon with the aid of the loan; and

-(b) such additional or collateral security (if any) as to the Commission may seem fit in such form as the Commission may require.
+(b) such additional or collateral security (if any) as to the Authority may seem fit in such form as the Authority may require.

 (2) The borrower may execute a mortgage or other instrument of security securing a loan under this Division notwithstanding anything to the contrary in any enactment or law, or in the lease, agreement or occupation certificate under which he holds the land that is to be the subject of that mortgage or other instrument.

+[Section 41 amended by No. 28 of 2006 s.
+332.]

 42. Interest on loans

-(1) The Commission may, by determination approved by the Minister and published in the Government Gazette, fix a standard rate of interest to apply to loans under this Division.
+(1) The Authority may, by determination approved by the Minister and published in the Government Gazette, fix a standard rate of interest to apply to loans under this Division.

 (2) Different standard rates of interest may be fixed under subsection (1) in respect of different classes of loans.